-- Accommodation of interests and abilities

-- Substantial proportionality
+- □ Accommodation of interests and abilities - Substantial proportionality

-- History and practice of expansion of sports

 Corrective Action Plan

 If the program is not in compliance, complete the Corrective Action Plan below and specify or update the plan to achieve compliance.
 Include completion dates for each method and strategy.